 - equipment such as carry cages, sleeping beds, bowls and toys

 - food including special food diet

 But, before you read any further…

 We are conducting research into how much people in the UK think it will cost to own a pet.

 This poll is entirely optional, you can skip it if you wish:

 Cost to Buy a Cat

-The RSPCA charge around £80 to rehome a cat, sometimes a little less for older animals, they usually have plenty of them to choose from too.
+The RSPCA charge around £80 to rehome a cat (but depends on the centre), sometimes a little less for older animals and they usually have plenty of cats to choose from too.

 Purchased privately, your cat will cost anything from £200 up to £1000, it all depends on the breed where you source your pet from.